|

 In service with:

-The above aircraft will be under the control of the Joint Helicopter Command (JHC).
+All the above aircraft are under the control of the Joint Helicopter Command (JHC).

 Photo Copyright Alasdair Taylor